bobrik/zoidberg/README.md

 Zoidberg consists of several parts:

 * Application finders responsible for finding apps.
-* Load balancer firnders responsible for finding load balancers.
+* Load balancer finders responsible for finding load balancers.
 * Load balancers are responsible for providing well known endpoints.
 * Explorer is bounded with discoverer and responsible for version management.